 People had left, back in the beginning, to go home.
 She never heard the word Granville, but she hadn't really been listening.
 "Okay.
 But what was the cure Lee was working on for the military?"

 "For the..."
 Toby stared at her.
 "Who told you that?"

 "You told me."

 She matched his gaze, but Toby shook his head.
 "No, the hell I didn't.
-I never said they hired him.
+I never anything about the military.
 Who told you?"